A “Tiger” Tian Huang Stone Seal by Qian Song

 Feature：A stone seal, Tianhuang (2*) stone.

-1* Qian Song (1807 - 1860) was a renowned Chinese calligrapher, seal carver, painter, and guqin performer in the middle and late Qing Dynasty.
+1* Qian Song (1818-1860) was a renowned Chinese calligrapher, seal carver, and painter in the middle and late Qing Dynasty.
 He is also known under the courtesy name of Gaishu and his pseudonym of Naiqing, which he changed to Xi Guo Wai Shi respectively later in his life.
 He was engraved in the engraving, and was good at writing calligraphy, and guqin.
 He was also a collector, and the collection of the inscription on the calligraphy works.
 Qian is following the "Four Xiling Artists" (Ding Jing, Jiang Ren, Huang Yi, Yu Gang), and another giant of the art of Zhepai engraving, and was included in the "Four Xiling Artists" (Chen Yuzhong, Chen Hongshou, Zhao Zhizhen, Qian Song).
 They are famous " Eight Xiling Artists" is in China.

 2* "Tianhuang" is the name of a kind of stone regarded as the most valuable of all stone sculpture materials in China.
 For this reason there are suggestions that tianhuang be designated as the "king of stones" of China.
 In bygone days one ounce of tianhuang was worth one ounce of gold; today it has become even more precious.
 In autumn 1996, the Beijing Hanhai Company put a mid-Qing 460-gram tianhuang seal carved with a dragon-shaped top for auction at an offering price of 300,000 - 50,000 yuan, but the deal was clinched at a whopping 1.4 million yuan, an all-time high worldwide concerning the tianhuan stone.